 Type of Request: Revision to and extension of approval of an information collection.

-Abstract: Under the Animal Health Protection Act (7 U.S.C.
-8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture is authorized, among other things, to prohibit or restrict the interstate movement of animals and animal products to prevent the dissemination within the United States of animal diseases and pests of livestock and to conduct programs to detect, control, and eradicate pests and diseases of livestock.
+Abstract: Under the Animal Health Protection Act (AHPA) of 2002 (7 U.S.C.
+8301 et seq.), the Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture is authorized, among other things, to prohibit or restrict the interstate movement of animals and animal products to prevent the dissemination within the United States of animal Start Printed Page 12496diseases and pests of livestock and to conduct programs to detect, control, and eradicate pests and diseases of livestock.

-The Swine Health Protection Act (the Act) prohibits the feeding of garbage to swine intended for interstate movement or foreign commerce or that substantially affect such commerce unless the garbage has been treated to kill disease organisms.
+The Swine Health Protection Act (7 U.S.C.
+3801 et seq., referred to below as the Act) prohibits the feeding of garbage to swine intended for interstate movement or foreign commerce or that substantially affect such commerce unless the garbage has been treated to kill disease organisms.
 Untreated garbage is one of the primary media through which numerous infectious and communicable diseases can be transmitted to swine.
-APHIS' regulations promulgated under the Act, which are located at 9 CFR part 166, require that garbage intended to be fed to swine must be treated at a facility that holds a valid permit to treat the garbage Start Printed Page 15322and must be treated in accordance with the regulations.
+APHIS' regulations promulgated under the Act, which are located at 9 CFR part 166, require that garbage intended to be fed to swine must be treated at a facility that holds a valid permit to treat the garbage and must be treated in accordance with the regulations.